noaa-oar-arl/monet/docs/index.rst

 What's New
 ^^^^^^^^^^

-MONET v2.0 has been released.
+MONET v2.2.0 has been released.
 MONET has re-engineered the way it deals with multidimensional observations or model output by using an Xarray Accessor giving MONET a flexible and intuitive way of expanding Xarray for multidimensional geospatial information commonly used in meteorology, climate and air quality all while making it easier on the user to use MONET and add to it.

+MONET also underwent a major restructure with v2.2.0.
+All I/O functions have been moved to a sister repository https://github.com/noaa-oar-arl/monetio.

 Features include:

   * Xarray Accessor for both xarray.DataArray and xarray.Dataset using the .monet attribute
+  * Pandas Accessor for pandas.DataFrame using the .monet attribute
   * vertical interpolation using python-stratify (https://github.com/SciTools-incubator/python-stratify) using the .monet.stratify function
   * spatial interpolation using .monet.remap including:
     - Nearest neighbor finder